-- (a) Fell all trees and snags within "Right-of-Way Boundary" signs or marked with blue paint between the points specified in Project No. 1 of the section titled, "Project Work," and at waste areas shown on Exhibit A. - (b) Fell all trees which contain a log segment that meets or exceeds the minimum removal specification in the section titled, "Log Removal, on the timber sale areas, except those designated as "Reserved Timber" in the section titled, "Reserved Timber." - (c) Prior to felling in the timber sale area, PURCHASER shall arrange to have all the cutters who will work in the timber sale areas, meet with STATE to review the requirements specified in the sections titled, "Felling," "Thinning Specifications," and "Reserved Timber."
-PURCHASER shall give STATE 48 hours advance notice before starting a new cutter on the timber sale area to allow STATE the opportunity to brief the cutter on these sections. - (d) Prior to felling a setting on Area II, all skid roads, landings, cable corridors, intermediate support trees, rub trees, and tailholds shall be marked on the setting by PURCHASER and approved by STATE.
-Felling of trees within cable corridors, skid roads, and landings shall be done prior to felling the remainder of the setting. - (e) Maximum stump height shall be 10 inches, unless otherwise approved by STATE.
-Heights shall be measured on the uphill side.
+- (a) Fell all trees and snags within "Right-of-Way Boundary" signs or marked with blue paint between the points specified in Project No. 1 of the section titled, "Project Work." - (b) Fell all Douglas-fir less than 20 inches DBH on Area II. - (c) Where ground operations are approved in the operations plan, felled trees shall be topped at a diameter not less than 5 inches prior to yarding, unless otherwise approved in writing by STATE. - (d) Fell all trees which are 7 inches or more in diameter, measured 41⁄2 feet above the ground on the uphill side, on Area I, except those designated as "Reserved Timber" in the section titled, "Reserved Timber." - (e) Fell all trees greater than 7 inches DBH not needed to meet residual stand specifications in the section titled, "Thinning Specifications" on Area II, except those designated as "Reserved Timber" in the section titled "Reserved Timber." - (f) Prior to felling in the timber sale area, PURCHASER shall arrange to have all the cutters who will work in the timber sale area meet with STATE to review the requirements specified in the sections titled, "Felling," "Thinning Specifications," and "Reserved Timber."
+PURCHASER shall give STATE 48 hours advance notice before starting a new cutter on the timber sale area to allow STATE the opportunity to brief the cutter on these sections. - (g) Prior to felling a setting, all skid roads, landings, cable corridors, intermediate support trees, rub trees, and tailholds shall be marked on the setting by PURCHASER and approved by STATE.
+Felling of trees within cable corridors, skid roads, and landings shall be done prior to felling the remainder of the setting.
+Rub trees may be removed after the setting has been approved by STATE. - (h) Maximum stump height shall be 10 inches, unless otherwise approved by STATE.
+Heights shall be measured on the uphill side. - (i) Fell additional trees designated by STATE within the timber sale area which are infected with Phellinus weirii root rot and mark stumps as directed by STATE.